 Christopher and Roberta Laundrie were removed from the house but have since been allowed back inside, according to the BBC.

-The FBI tweeted on Monday that it “is executing a court-authorized search warrant today at the Laundrie residence in North Port, Florida relevant to the Gabrielle ‘Gabby’ Petito investigation.”
+The FBI tweeted at the time that they were “executing a court-authorized search warrant today at the Laundrie residence in North Port, Florida, relevant to the Gabrielle ‘Gabby’ Petito investigation.”

 They added, “No further details can be provided since this is an active and ongoing investigation.”